dfa-ucla/website/README.md

 # **Deployment**

-This website is deployed and maintained by the DFA @ UCLA web team.
+This website is deployed on Vercel and maintained by the DFA @ UCLA web team.
 For deployment-related questions or issues, please contact the team leads.